 - With a slotted spoon remove the pakoda and drain as much oil as possible.
 Then keep them on paper towels to remove excess oil.

 - Serve the cauliflower pakoda hot or warm with any green chutney or sauce, sprinkled with chaat masala, lemon juice and chopped coriander leaves.
-You can also have them with roti or stuff them between bread slices.
+You can also have them with roti or stuff them between bread slices or dinner rolls.

 Sounds good ❤️ must try this soon.